 For surely it is not angels he helps, but Abraham’s descendants.
 For this reason he had to be made like his brothers in every way, in order that he might become a merciful and faithful high priest in service to God, and that he might make atonement for the sins of the people (Hebrews 2:16-17).

-By the way, lest you think this verse is only about Israel, in Galatians 3:26-29 Paul said whether we’re Jew or Gentile by birth, if we belong to Christ we are Abraham’s seed (descendant) according to the promise.
+By the way, lest you think this verse is only about Israel, in Galatians 3:26-29 Paul said whether we’re Jew or Gentile by birth, if we belong to Christ we are Abraham’s seed (descendant) and heirs according to the promise.